 UNU-IAS organised the fourth workshop for the UNU SDG–University Platform (SDG-UP) on 27 January 2021 through videoconferencing.
 There were 71 participants from 28 universities across Japan.
 During the opening remarks, Shinobu Yume Yamaguchi (Director, UNU-IAS) expressed her expectation of presentations related to the SDGs of participating universities.
 She emphasised that SDGs-related matters such as global environmental issues, promotion of sustainable society, and sustainable finance are urgent issues in the international community.
 Thus, this platform is truly a timely effort, and the role of promoting the SDGs in higher education will become increasingly important in the future.

 The session featured presentations from fifteen universities about their SDGs activities.
-Each activity is very unique and of high quality and every member university has been inspired by learning the efforts of others, and wants to promote taking advantage of that inspiration in their activities.
 The specific efforts are summarised below.

 As an initiative in the education curriculum, SDGs introductory courses were established and are offered as practical courses for all students.
 The SDGs promotion headquarters was established, and the president of the university became the leader of the headquarters to oversee various SDGs-related initiatives.
 An educational program was created in collaboration with the United Nations and international organizations, and in the program, students worked for SDGs related activities in the status of UN staff.
 In cooperation with companies, a venture company was created on campus based on SDGs to supply electricity to non-electrified areas.
 A website dedicated to the SDGs was launched to introduce efforts of the SDGs and widely disseminated them in society.

 (※Details of each university’s efforts will be described separately.)